Jay-1409/TimeMachine/backend/README.md

 The backend is specifically configured to work seamlessly with Chrome extensions:

-### Token Storage Synchronization
+### Token Storage
-- Extension uses both `localStorage` and `chrome.storage.local`
+- Extension stores JWT in both `localStorage` and `chrome.storage.local`
-- Automatic token synchronization across extension components
+- Automatic synchronization on first retrieval
-- Fallback mechanisms for token retrieval

 ### CORS Configuration
 Supports Chrome extension origins: